Tech Vision 2021

 Placing the power of tech in everyone’s hands

-An undeniable shift toward democratised technology is underway.
-Powerful technology capabilities are being put into people’s hands, usable without highly specialised skills.
+An undeniable shift toward democratized technology is underway.
+Powerful technology capabilities are being put into people’s hands, usable without highly specialized skills.
 It’s not about a single tool or service, but the culmination of an array of technologies.
 Natural language processing, low-code platforms, robotic process automation (RPA) are just a few of the capabilities and services making technology more accessible.
 They each have different and unique applications, but all are bringing the innovative power of machines to human hands.

 Suddenly, the ability to create technology solutions belongs to people all across the enterprise.

 IT is not totally gone from the equation.
 IT will still be in charge of the big programs, scaling successful initiatives and injecting the most cutting-edge technology into the business.
-But they are free from many burdens that bog down big projects, like not quite capturing the users’ needs or needing to customise for every user and use case.
+But they are free from many burdens that bog down big projects, like not quite capturing the users’ needs or needing to customize for every user and use case.

 This is every enterprise’s opportunity to make their employees a core part of their digital transformation effort.
-But to do so successfully, leaders will need to emphasise innovation across every business unit.
+But to do so successfully, leaders will need to emphasize innovation across every business unit.
 It’s not just about giving people access to new tools; companies must actively teach their people to think like technologists.
 This doesn’t mean turning everyone into an engineer, but rather enabling them to solve problems with technology.